andrewfstratton/quando/docs/creating_new_blocks.md

 # Creating New blocks

 Quando includes a menu of 'Inventor' blocks used to create new blocks.
-All Inventor blocks are contained within a 'New' Block:
+All Inventor blocks are contained within an Inventor 'UI' Block:

 ![](./images/new_block.png)